microsoft/azuredevopslabs/labs/vstsextend/Jenkins/README.md

    ![VSTS Git config in Jenkins](images/jenksaddvstsgit.png)

-1. The source code for this application has both unit tests and UI tests.
-We will include the unit tests but skip the UI tests from running now.
+   >The source code for this application has both unit tests and UI tests.
+Only the unit tests will be included in this lab.

-1. Scroll down to the **Build** section.
-Enter the following text in the **Goals and Options** field
+1. Scroll down to the **Build** section and provide the text `package -Dtest=FaresTest,SimpleTest` in the **Goals and Options** field

-   >package -Dtest=FaresTest,SimpleTest

-1. Click **Save** to navigate to the main page of the project you just created
+1. Click the **Save** button to navigate to the home page of the project just created

    ![Build Settings in Jenkins](images/jenkins-buildsettings.png)

-1. The last configuration that we will do for this lab is to add a *Post-build* action to publish the artifacts.
-Scroll down to **Post-Build Actions**  section, click **Add post-build action** and select **Archive the artifacts**
+1. To configure the Post build actions, in the **Post-Build Actions** section, click on the **Add post-build action** and choose the **Archive the artifacts** option.

    ![Post Build Action](images/jenkinspostbuildaction.png)

 1. Enter  **target/*.war** in the text box.
-Click **Save** to save the settings and return to the project page
+Click **Save** to save the settings and return to the project page.

    ![Archive War](images/jenkinsarchiveartifacts.png)

-1. We have completed all the necessary configuration and Select **Build Now** to start an Ad-hoc build
+1. Since the configuration is now completed, click on the **Build Now** option to start an Ad-hoc build.

-1. You will notice the build progress just below the left side navigation menu
+   > The build progress will be displayed on the left pane in the **Build History** section

    ![Running Ad-hoc Build](images/adhocbuild.png)

-1. You can select the build number to get into the details of the build including the build artifacts, in this case, the WAR file for the project.
+1. To view the build details and the list of build artifacts, click on the build number displayed in the **Module Builds** section.

    ![Build Details](images/builddetails.png)

    ![Build Artifacts](images/buildmodules.png)

-1. Select the **Test Results** links if you want to see the results of the unit tests that were included in the build definition.
+1. Click on the **Test Results** option to view the results of the unit tests that were included in the build definition.

-## Approach 1: Running Jenkins without VSTS Build
+## Approach 1: Using Jenkins without the VSTS Build

-In this section, we will cover the first approach.
-We will run Jenkins separately.
-We will configure a service hook in VSTS to trigger a Jenkins build whenever a code is pushed to a particular branch.
+In this section, the Jenkins will be configured to run separately.
+A service hook will be configured in VSTS to trigger a Jenkins build whenever source code changes are pushed to a particular branch.

-1. Go to your VSTS project page and navigate to the **Admin** \| **Service Hooks** page
+1. To configure the service hook, navigate to the VSTS team project page, click on the Settings icon and choose the **Service Hooks** option

     ![Navigate to service hooks page](images/servicehooks.png)

-1. Select **Create subscription** button
+1. On the **Service Hooks** screen, click on the **Create subscription** button

-1. In the *New subscriptions dialog* select **Jenkins** and click **Next**
+1. In the *New Service Hook Subscriptions* screen, click on the **Jenkins** option and then click the **Next** button.

    ![Create a new subscription](images/vsts-createjenkinsservice.png)

-1. Select **Code pushed**  for the **Trigger on this of type event**
+1. Select the **Code pushed** option for the **Trigger on this type of event**

-1. Choose the repository and branch and Select **Next**
+1. Select the MyShuttleDocker as the **Repository**, master as **Branch** and then click on the **Next** button.

    ![VSTS - Trigger Code Pushed](images/vsts-jenkinssubscription1.png)

+1. Provide the following details in the **Select and configure the action to perform** screen
-1. In the next page, select **Trigger generic build** for the perform action field
+   1. In the **Perform this action** field, select the **Trigger generic build** option

-1. Enter the URL of the Jenkins server in **http://{ip address or the host name}**  format
+   1. In the **Jenkins base URL** field, Provide the URL of the Jenkins server in the  format `http://{ip address or the host name}`

-1. Enter the **User name** and **Password** that you have setup for Jenkins
+   1. In the **User name** and **User API token (or password)** fields, provide the user name and password already configured for Jenkins

-1. Select **Test** to check the settings.
-If the settings are correct, click **Finish** to save and exit
+1. Click on the **Test** button to validate the configuration and then click on the **Finish** button to complete the subscription.

    ![VSTS - Jenkins Info](images/vsts-jenkinssubscription2.png)

-Now you can try making a change and commit your code.
-Upon commit,VSTS will notify Jenkins to initiate a new build.
+The VSTS will now automatically notify Jenkins to initiate a new build whenever any source code changes are committed on the repository.

-## Approach 2: Wrapping Jenkins Job within VSTS Build
+## Approach 2: Wrapping Jenkins Job within the VSTS Build

-We will cover the second approach in this section.
-We will wrap the Jenkins job within a Team Build.
-The key benefit taking this approach is the end to end traceability from work item to code to build and release can be maintained
+In this section, Jenkins will be included as a job within a VSTS Team Build.
+The key benefit of this approach is the end-to-end traceability from the work items to the source code to the build and release provided by the VSTS.

-First, we will need to create an endpoint to the Jenkins server
+To begin, an endpoint to the Jenkins Server for communication with VSTS will be configured.

-1. From the **Admin \| Services** tab, select the **New Service Endpoint \| Jenkins** button to create a new endpoint
+1. In the **Admin | Services** section, click on the **New Service Endpoint | Jenkins** option to create a new endpoint.

-1. Provide the server URL and the user name and password to connect to the server.
-The server URL is in http://[server IP address or DNS name] format.
-Click **Verify Connection** to validate the entries and to confirm that VSTS is able to reach the Jenkins server
+1. In the **Add new Jenkins Connection** screen, provide a connection name, Jenkins server URL in the format `http://[server IP address or DNS name]`, Jenkins user name and password.
+Click on the **Verify Connection** button to validate the configuration and then click on the **Ok** button.

    ![Jenkins Endpoint](images/jenkinsendpoint.png)

+The next step would be to configure the build definition.

-1. Select **Builds** from the **Build and Release** help and select **+New** to create a new build Definition**
+1. Click on the **Build and Release** hub, select the Builds section and click on the **+New** button to create a new build Definition

-1. You will notice that there is a **Jenkins** template out-of-the-box.
-Select the template and click **Apply**
+1. In the **Choose a template** window, select the out-of-the-box **Jenkins** template and click on the **Apply** button

     ![Jenkins Template](images/jenkinsbuildtemplate.png)

-1. In the *Build process* settings, select the Jenkins service endpoint that you created and enter **MyShuttle** for Jenkins Job Name.
+1. In the *Process* step, provide a name for the definition, select Hosted Linux Preview as the Agent Queue, provide **MyShuttle** as the Job name and then select the Jenkins service endpoint created earlier.

     ![Jenkins Settings in Team Build](images/vsts-buildjenkinssettings.png)

-1. Next, select the **Get Sources** task.
-Since, we  are only triggering a Jenkins job from the build, there is no need to download the code to the VSTS build agent.
-Select **Advanced Options** and check the **Don't sync sources** option
+1. Next, select the **Get Sources** step.
+Since Jenkins is being used for the build, there is no need to download the source code to the VSTS build agent.
+Enable the **Advanced settings** option and select the **Don't sync sources** option.

     ![Get Sources Settings in Team Build](images/vsts-getsourcessettings.png)

-1. Next, select the **Queue Jenkins Job** task.
+1. Next, select the **Queue Jenkins Job** step.
 This task queues the job on the Jenkins server.
 Make sure that the services endpoint and the job name are correct.
-You will see the two options checked- leave them as-is.
+The two options available at this step will be left unchanged.

      ![Jenkins Settings in Team Build](images/vsts-buildjenkinssettings1.png)

-    {% include important.html content= "The **Capture console output and wait for completion** option when selected, will capture the output of the Jenkins build console when the build runs, and also make the build  wait for the Jenkins Job to complete and return whether the job succeeded or failed.
-The **Capture pipeline output and wait for pipeline completion** option is very similar but applies to Jenkins pipelines (a build that has more than one job nested together)." %}
+>The **Capture console output and wait for completion** option, when selected, will capture the output of the Jenkins build console when the build runs.
+The build will wait until the Jenkins Job is completed.
+The **Capture pipeline output and wait for pipeline completion** option is very similar but applies to Jenkins pipelines (a build that has more than one job nested together).

-1. When the build is complete, the **Jenkins Download Artifacts** task will download the build artifacts produced by the Jenkins job to the staging directory
+1. The **Jenkins Download Artifacts** task will download the build artifacts from the Jenkins job to the staging directory

     ![Download Jenkins Artifact](images/downloadjenkinsartifact.png)

-1. Finally, we will publish the artifacts to VSTS.
+1. The **Publish Artifact drop** will publish to the VSTS.

-1. Click **Save & queue** to save the build definition and start a new build.
+1. Click on the **Save & queue** button to complete the build definition configuration and initiate a new build.

 ## Deploying Jenkins Artifacts with Release Management

-Next, we will configure Visual Studio VSTS Release Management to fetch and deploy the artifacts produced by the build.
+The next step is to configure the VSTS Release Management to fetch and deploy the artifacts produced by the build.

-1. As we are deploying to Azure, we will need to create an endpoint to Azure.
-You should also create an endpoint to Jenkins, if you have not done it before
+1. Since the deployment is being done to Azure, an endpoint to Azure will be configured.
+An endpoint to Jenkins server will also be configured, if not configured earlier.

-1. After you have created the endpoints, select the **Build & Release** hub and select **+ Create a new Release definition** to start creating a new release definition
+1. After the endpoint creation, click on the **Build & Release** hub and then select the **Releases** section.
+Click on the **+ Create a new Release definition** button to initiate a new release definition

-1. We will use the **Azure App Service Deployment** template as we are trying to publish a web application
+1. Since a web application will be published to Azure, the **Azure App Service Deployment** template will be used for the configuration.

    ![New Release Definition](images/newreleasedefintion.png)

-1. We will name the default environment as **Dev**
+1. The default environment for deployment will be named as **Dev**

    ![New Environment](images/rm_environment.png)

-1. We will link this release definition to the MyShuttle build on Jenkins.
-Select **+Add** to add an artifact
+1. To link the release definition with the MyShuttle build on Jenkins, click on the **+Add** button to add an artifact

-1. Select **Jenkins** for the *Source type*.
-Select the Jenkins endpoint you created above and enter **MyShuttle** for the *Source(Job)* - Note this should map to the project name that you have configured in Jenkins
+1. In the **Add artifact** screen, Select **Jenkins** as the *Source type*, select the Jenkins endpoint configured earlier and provide **MyShuttle** for the *Source(Job)*

+   >The Source(Job) should map to the project name configured in Jenkins

-1. If the Jenkins server and the source location is configured correctly, once the publishing of the artifacts is completed, a message with the output file name **myshuttledev.war** will be displayed
+1. If the Jenkins server and the source location is configured correctly, once the publishing of the artifacts is completed, a message with the output file name **myshuttledev.war** will be displayed.

    ![Add Jenkins artifact](images/rm_addjenkinsartifact.png)

-1. You are now ready to deploy!

 1. The output .war file can now be deployed on Azure.
-For details on the deployment, refer to the [Deploying a MySQL database backed Java app to Tomcat on Azure with VSTS](../tomcat/)
+For details on the deployment, refer to the [Deploying a dockerized Java app on Azure Web App](../dockerjava/)

-## Additional Sections
+## Additional Tasks

 ### Logging into Jenkins with the default credentials